Andres-pixel35/Python/README.md

 # Python
-Even though I made the 'anime searcher' project for CS50 where I used Python, I was still lacking some fundaments.
+Even though I made the 'AniVault' project for CS50 where I used Python, I was still lacking some fundaments.
 That's what I want to improve here.

 ## What can you expect to find here?